twincitiespublictelevision/libpbsauth/README.md

 # libpbsauth

-`libpbsauth` is a small package containing a couple of classes for structured usage of PBS Sign In auth data.
+`libpbsauth` is a small package containing a few classes for structured usage of PBS Sign In auth data.

 ---